stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   (HUMAN VOICE)

-  And it has come to pass that the Lord of the Woods, being&nbsp;.&nbsp;.&nbsp;. seven and nine, down the onyx steps&nbsp;.&nbsp;.&nbsp;. (tri)butes to Him in the Gulf, Azathoth, He of Whom Thou hast taught us marv(els)&nbsp;.&nbsp;.&nbsp;. on the wings of night out beyond space, out beyond th&nbsp;.&nbsp;.&nbsp;. to That whereof Yuggoth is the youngest child, rolling alone in black aether at the rim.&nbsp;.&nbsp;.&nbsp;.
+  And it has come to pass that the Lord of the Woods, being . . . seven and nine, down the onyx steps . . . (tri)butes to Him in the Gulf, Azathoth, He of Whom Thou hast taught us marv(els) . . . on the wings of night out beyond space, out beyond th . . . to That whereof Yuggoth is the youngest child, rolling alone in black aether at the rim. . . .

   (BUZZING VOICE)

-  .&nbsp;.&nbsp;.&nbsp;go out among men and find the ways thereof, that He in the Gulf may know.
+  . . . go out among men and find the ways thereof, that He in the Gulf may know.
 To Nyarlathotep, Mighty Messenger, must all things be told.
-And He shall put on the semblance of men, the waxen mask and the robe that hides, and come down from the world of Seven Suns to mock.&nbsp;.&nbsp;.&nbsp;.
+And He shall put on the semblance of men, the waxen mask and the robe that hides, and come down from the world of Seven Suns to mock. . . .

   (HUMAN VOICE)

-.&nbsp;.&nbsp;.&nbsp;(Nyarl)athotep, Great Messenger, bringer of strange joy to Yuggoth through the void, Father of the Million Favoured Ones, Stalker among.&nbsp;.&nbsp;.&nbsp;.
+. . .
+(Nyarl)athotep, Great Messenger, bringer of strange joy to Yuggoth through the void, Father of the Million Favoured Ones, Stalker among. . . .

   (SPEECH CUT OFF BY END OF RECORD)

   Such were the words for which I was to listen when I started the phonograph.
-It was with a trace of genuine dread and reluctance that I pressed the lever and heard the preliminary scratching of the sapphire point, and I was glad that the first faint, fragmentary words were in a human voice&mdash;a mellow, educated voice which seemed vaguely Bostonian in accent, and which was certainly not that of any native of the Vermont hills.
-As I listened to the tantalisingly feeble rendering, I seemed to find the speech identical with Akeley&rsquo;s carefully prepared transcript.
-On it chanted, in that mellow Bostonian voice&nbsp;.&nbsp;.&nbsp;. &ldquo;I&auml;!
+It was with a trace of genuine dread and reluctance that I pressed the lever and heard the preliminary scratching of the sapphire point, and I was glad that the first faint, fragmentary words were in a human voice--a mellow, educated voice which seemed vaguely Bostonian in accent, and which was certainly not that of any native of the Vermont hills.
+As I listened to the tantalisingly feeble rendering, I seemed to find the speech identical with Akeley's carefully prepared transcript.
+On it chanted, in that mellow Bostonian voice . . .
+"I&auml;!
 Shub-Niggurath!
-The Goat with a Thousand Young!&nbsp;.&nbsp;.&nbsp;.&rdquo;
+The Goat with a Thousand Young! . . . "

   And then I heard   the other voice.
-To this hour I shudder retrospectively when I think of how it struck me, prepared though I was by Akeley&rsquo;s accounts.
-Those to whom I have since described the record profess to find nothing but cheap imposture or madness in it; but   could they have heard the accursed thing itself,   or read the bulk of Akeley&rsquo;s correspondence (especially that terrible and encyclopaedic second letter), I know they would think differently.
-It is, after all, a tremendous pity that I did not disobey Akeley and play the record for others&mdash;a tremendous pity, too, that all of his letters were lost.
+To this hour I shudder retrospectively when I think of how it struck me, prepared though I was by Akeley's accounts.
+Those to whom I have since described the record profess to find nothing but cheap imposture or madness in it; but   could they have heard the accursed thing itself,   or read the bulk of Akeley's correspondence (especially that terrible and encyclopaedic second letter), I know they would think differently.
+It is, after all, a tremendous pity that I did not disobey Akeley and play the record for others--a tremendous pity, too, that all of his letters were lost.
 To me, with my first-hand impression of the actual sounds, and with my knowledge of the background and surrounding circumstances, the voice was a monstrous thing.
 It swiftly followed the human voice in ritualistic response, but in my imagination it was a morbid echo winging its way across